-Global Marine Systems Limited was contracted by North Sea Communications for the marine installation works for the NSC-FOC-EXT-Clyde cable system.
+Global Marine was contracted by North Sea Communications for the marine installation works for the NSC-FOC-EXT-Clyde cable system.
 The cable network provides capacity services for the Valhall and Clyde platforms and incorporates approximately 110 kilometres of fibre optical cable installation.

 The cable connects the NSC’s blind-end west of the Valhall platform to the Clyde platform, with an extension to a planned blind cable end near the Judy Platform.
 In addition to this, the project required the installation of a branching unit.

 The installation took place in October 2008 and the completion to the Judy Platform took place a year later in 2009.

 • Submersible: Atlas and Hi-Plough

 • Location: North Sea Cable

 • Length: 110km

 The main lay installation operations were carried out by the C.S.
 Sovereign; utilising Global Marine’s state of the art subsea equipment using both the Hi-Plough and Atlas ROV.